Gynko/frontendwonderland/README.md

 1. Learn Typescript: I will be taking a 24h+ long in depth course from February 9 2022.
 2. I will "Typescript" Frontend Wonderland on the go as an exercice.
 3. I will revisit this component that i made: https://github.com/Gynko/ColoredCodeEditor.
-This will allow me to add articles about code.
+This will allow me to add articles that require to show code.
 4. There are some topics in JS that i want to revisit.
 Async in particular.
 5. I will reevaluate what is smartest to do after this, also based on the potential feedback that i will get on Frontend Wonderland.
 Testing is big in the list, as well as NextJs and React Native.
 And then there is Performance.
 And I want to get back to data structures and algorithms.
 It never ends!
 So much fun 🥳!